Success in sales depends on a healthy sales pipeline

 You may also want to use a centralized portal to make it easy for your prospect to see all the documents and related forms in a single location.

 Stage 7: Post-sale & handoff

-Common challenge: transparency, information transfer
+Stage 7 challenges: transparency, information transfer

 A big part of nurturing this relationship will fall to your customer success/service team.
 That means making sure they have access to the customer’s history and the ability to update their profile as new information becomes available.

 Knowing how your customers’ needs evolve over time can make all the difference when it comes to customer experience, retention, and expansion.

 Centralizing information and making it accessible to your customer success (CS) team is critical for maintaining a healthy relationship with your client.
 That means making sure everyone has access to — and is updating — the same data set.

 Your customer success team may use a range of tools to assist your clients post-sale.
 Integrating these tools to create a single source or truth can reduce errors and ensure that everyone has access to the most current information.